Rhizopod™ System Technology

 and reuses it within a contained environment, minimising the applicable set back distances.

 Rhizopods are being used for single domestic systems through to decentralised systems for small communities of 1600EP.

 Plants grown in the channel allow all the effluent to be reused; with a holding tank providing wet weather storage.
 This allows the Rhizopod™ system to be successfully installed on sites with very poor soils and relatively close to environmentally sensitive areas.
-Rhizopod™ system installations have been approved by the Queensland Regulator as ‘no-release’ – which reduces the annual licence fee and the monitoring requirements.
+Rhizopod™ system installations have been granted ‘no-release works’ licences under ERA 63 by the Queensland Department of Environment and Heritage Protection – which reduces the annual licence fee and the monitoring requirements.
 In 2015 has received product approval by the South Australian Department of Health.
 If required, the technology can be adjusted so that it produces ‘fit for purpose’ recycled water.